In-Field Gyroscope Autocalibration with Iterative Attitude Estimation: Methodology

 \subsection{Calibration principle}

-Numerous parameters contribute to the error in a gyroscope, among which the scale factor and biases have a significant influence.
-In this study, a six-parameters calibration model is employed to estimate unknown parameters.
-Therefore, the relationship between the the true angular velocity components $g_{x,i}, g_{y,i}, g_{z,i}$ and the measured angular velocity $m_{x,i}, m_{y,i}, m_{z,i}$ at $i$ th rotation are described as:
+Numerous parameters contribute to errors in gyroscopes, including the scale factor, biases, orthogonality errors, and angular rate sensitivity.
+However, in healthcare applications, both acceleration and rotation speeds are generally low.
+As a result, orthogonality errors and acceleration sensitivity often become unobservable and can be neglected.
+Therefore, this study focuses on a simplified 6-parameter calibration model to estimate the unknown parameters.
+Therefore, the relationship between the actual angular velocity components $G_t^b=[g^b_{x,t}, g^b_{y,t}, g^b_{z,t}]^T$ and the measured angular velocity $M_t=[m_{x,t},m_{y,t},m_{z,t}]^T$ at $i$ th rotation are described as: